agostinatorresm/LowCostEcology/README.md

 # 🌿 LowCostEcology — Open Resources

 > A curated list of free or low-cost databases, software, and images for ecological research.
-Companion resource to the paper **"Ecology on a tight budget"**.
+Companion resource to the paper **"Ecology on a budget"**.

 🌐 **Website:** `https://agostinatorresm.github.io/LowCostEcology`